nanoframework/nanoFramework.WebServer/README.md

 - All the controller by default, even when nothing is specified will use the controller credentials.
 In our case, the Basic authentication with the default user (topuser) and password (topPassword) will be used.
     - When calling http://yoururl/authbasic from a browser, you will be prompted for the user and password, use the default one topuser and topPassword to get access
-    - When calling http://yoururl/authnone, you won't be prompted because the authentication has been overrided for no authentication
+    - When calling http://yoururl/authnone, you won't be prompted because the authentication has been overridden for no authentication
     - When calling http://yoururl/authbasicspecial, the user and password are different from the defautl ones, user2 and password is the right couple here
-- If you would have define in the controller a speicif user and password like `[Authentication("Basic:myuser mypassword")]`, then the default one for all the controller would have been myuser and mypassword
+- If you would have define in the controller a specific user and password like `[Authentication("Basic:myuser mypassword")]`, then the default one for all the controller would have been myuser and mypassword
-- When calling http://yoururl/authapi, you must pass the header `ApiKey` (case sensitive) with the value `superKey1234` to get authorized, this is overriden the default Basic authentication
+- When calling http://yoururl/authapi, you must pass the header `ApiKey` (case sensitive) with the value `superKey1234` to get authorized, this is overridden the default Basic authentication
-- When calling http://yoururl/authdefaultapi, the defautl key `ATopSecretAPIKey1234` will be used so you have to pass it in the headers of the request
+- When calling http://yoururl/authdefaultapi, the default key `ATopSecretAPIKey1234` will be used so you have to pass it in the headers of the request

 All up, this is an example to show how to use authentication, it's been defined to allow flexibility.

-## Managing incoming querries thru events
+## Managing incoming queries thru events

 Very basic usage is the following: